gundujatuh/PayrollService/README.md

 - Docker (NOT IMPLEMENTED YETTT)
 - (Optional) EF Core tools for migrations: `dotnet tool install --global dotnet-ef`

+## HOW TO RUN
+- git clone
+- dotnet restore
+- change connection strings in appsettings.json

 (NOT IMPLEMENTED YETTT)
 (NOT IMPLEMENTED YETTT)